-We always ask the following five questions of services.
+We asked the following question(s).

-Are services safe?
-No action We found that this practice was providing safe care in accordance with the relevant regulations.
+We found that this practice was providing safe care in accordance with the relevant regulations.

 The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.

 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.

 Staff were qualified for their roles and the practice completed essential recruitment checks.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

 The practice had suitable arrangements for dealing with medical and other emergencies.

-Are services effective?
-No action We found that this practice was providing effective care in accordance with the relevant regulations.
+We found that this practice was providing effective care in accordance with the relevant regulations.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

-No action We found that this practice was providing caring services in accordance with the relevant regulations.
-We received feedback about the practice from 27 people.
+We found that this practice was providing caring services in accordance with the relevant regulations.

+We received feedback about the practice from 21 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff friendly, polite and caring.
+They told us staff were reassuring, friendly, and caring.

 Patients said that they were given detailed information about their care and treatment.
-They said their dentist listened to them.
-Patients commented that staff were understanding, especially when they were anxious about visiting the dentist.
+They said their dentist listened to them and helped them to understand the treatment provided.
+Patients commented that staff were understanding, especially when they were nervous or anxious about visiting the dentist.

 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
 Patients said staff treated them with dignity and respect.

 Are services responsive to people's needs?

-No action We found that this practice was providing responsive care in accordance with the relevant regulations.
+We found that this practice was providing responsive care in accordance with the relevant regulations.

 The practice's appointment system was efficient and met patients' needs.
 Patients could get an appointment quickly if in pain.
-Patients commented that the practice had a very flexible approach to appointments and that they were always seen at a time that was convenient to them.
+Patients commented that they were always seen at a time that was convenient to them and that they rarely waited beyond their appointment time to be seen.